Troubleshooting Sitemap source issues

 • A page listed in the sitemap file isn’t indexed.

-• Accessing the page content requires form authentication and your source configuration Confirmation method is Redirection to.
+• Accessing the page content requires form authentication and your source configuration Validation method is Redirection to URL.

-• When trying to access that page manually in a browser, the automatic form authentication Form URL page isn’t displayed.
+• When trying to access that page manually in a browser, the form authentication Login page address page isn’t displayed.

-Cause: The Redirection to confirmation method doesn’t work in your use case.
+Cause: The Redirection to URL validation method doesn’t work in your use case.
 Consequently, the Sitemap source crawler doesn’t know it must authenticate before accessing the page to index.

 Resolution:

-• Open your source and choose another confirmation method.
+• Access your source configuration and choose another validation method.
 Select a method based on the way the web server responds when you manually try to access the page to index (when unauthenticated).

-• If no reliable confirmation method can be found, try enabling the form authentication Force login option.
+• If no reliable validation method can be found, try enabling the form authentication Force authentication option.

 Content freshness issue

-Cause and Resolution: See Indexed content isn’t up to date.
+Cause and Resolution: See Indexed content is not up to date.

 Extra or unwanted pages